-South Africa Heritage Resources Agency National Heritage Resources Act, 1999 (Act 25 of 1999) Section 38 Heritage Impact Assessment (HIA) Permit in terms of section 48

-(SAHRA)

-Department of Mineral and Section 23, 27 Permit in terms of section 27 or right in

-Minerals Petroleum terms of section
+Resources Agency (SAHRA) 1999 (Act 25 of 1999) Department of Minerals Resources and Energy (DMRE) Mineral and Petroleum Resources Development Act, 2002 (Act 28 of 2002) Section 23, 27 Permit in terms of section 27 or right in terms of section 23 Municipalities By-laws Sanitation, Land use Management and Waste Management by-laws Applicable (per area) municipal by-laws need to be considered by every person(s) undertaking rehabilitation.

-Resources and Resources 23

-Energy Development Act,

-(DMRE) 2002 (Act 28 of

-2002)

-Municipalities By-laws Sanitation, Land use Management and Applicable (per area) municipal by-laws

-Waste Management by-laws need to be considered by every person(s)

-- , undertaking rehabilitation.

-- The DWS GA 509 of August 2016 was revised and replaced with GA 4167 of December 2023.
+- The DWS GA 509 was published for 60 days Public Review with a due date of 9 May 2023.
 The GA makes provision for rehabilitation work in general that will enhance the PES of watercourses/ water resources.
 In general, the RMGs do not only concentrate on water use authorisations for new applications but also on historic activities that were undertaken without proper authorization. - The DWS does not authorize rehabilitation, but it authorizes the impeding, diverting, or changing of bed/banks of characteristics of watercourses; and if any of those activities in terms of rehabilitation constitute those water uses, they need to get authorized accordingly. - The RMGs provide guidance to other external persons (i.e., private) for any rehabilitation activities that may impede, divert, and change the bed/banks of characteristics of watercourses; if these other person(s) are impeding, diverting, and changing the bed/banks then they should apply for authorization for which there is a provision for within the DWS.